Teksta versija

 153) prospection of hydrocarbons - geophysical and geochemical exploration of a territory and data processing to analyse geological structure thereof and evaluate the potential spread of hydrocarbon deposits;

-154) exploration of hydrocarbons - geological, geophysical and geochemical exploration of hydrocarbons, arrangement of exploration well, exploration works in a well, including core lifting, geophysical exploration, pumping out of liquid (also hydrocarbons) from experimental well, quality testing and other works in order to evaluate and choose extraction technologies and calculate stocks of hydrocarbons;
+154) exploration of hydrocarbons - geological, geophysical, and geochemical exploration of hydrocarbons, arrangement of a borehole, exploration works in a borehole, including core lifting, geophysical exploration, pumping out of liquid (also hydrocarbons) from the borehole, quality testing and other works in order to evaluate and choose the production technologies and calculate the stocks of hydrocarbons;

-155) experimental extraction of hydrocarbons - pumping of hydrocarbons performed during their exploration from the exploration well of hydrocarbons in order to determine the size of a hydrocarbon deposit, composition thereof, as well as the most efficient applicable technology for the extraction of hydrocarbons;
+155) experimental production of hydrocarbons - pumping of hydrocarbons performed during their exploration from the borehole, composition and quality testing of hydrocarbons in order to determine the size of a hydrocarbon deposit, composition thereof, and also the most efficient applicable technology for the production of hydrocarbons;

 16) [16 December 2004];